What is Kickstart?

 You no longer need a minimum of 30 job placements to apply directly for a grant.

 You can now apply for a Kickstart Scheme grant by either:

 - applying through a Kickstart gateway who is already working with the Kickstart Scheme

 Source – Gov.uk

-However at The Education and Skills Partnership LTD we are working with job centres around the country to help young people get into work.
+However at The Education and Skills Partnership LTD we are working with job centres around the country to help young people get into work using the Kickstart Scheme.
 We provide courses to help aid and allow young people that chance at long term employment.
 This is because we believe in our mission to help everyone reach their full potential.

 For more information Contact Us

 Kickstart Scheme jobs are normally 25 hours per week and pay at least the National Minimum Wage or National Living Wage depending on how old you are.
 Not only will you be in a paid 6-month job, you will also be receiving additional employability support to help boost your employment prospects in the future.
 You may be able to move from a Kickstart job into an apprenticeship within the same company.

 Is it right for my business?